On Virat Kohli's Birthday, Here Are Our Five Favourite Moments Of The Cricketer With Anushka Sharma

 Karwa Chauth

 Both Anushka and Virat Kohli observed the fast during the occasion of Karwa Chauth like they always do.
-While the actor donned a red printed floral Sabyasachi Mukherjee saree, Virat looked royal as always in a black kurta-pyjama.
+While the actor donned a red printed floral Sabyasachi Mukherjee saree, Virat looked royal as always in a black kurta-pajama.

 Honeymoon In Finland